cjstreet/Credit_Risk_Analysis/README.md

 **low_risk**     68470 : 1
 **high_risk**      347 : 0

+Six machine learning models were compared to try to find the best model at predicting high-risk loans (loans clients would default on).
 With each learning model, the resampled dataset was used to train the model, make predictions, and evaluate the model's performance.

-Recall is the value from all the positive classes, how many we predicted correctly.
+- Recall is the value from all the positive classes, how many we predicted correctly.
-Precision is the value from all the classes we have predicted as positive, how many are actually positive.
+- Precision is the value from all the classes we have predicted as positive, how many are actually positive.
-Accuracy is the value from all the classes (positive and negative), how many of them we have predicted correctly.
+- Accuracy is the value from all the classes (positive and negative), how many of them we have predicted correctly.

 ## Summary: